-The harm that will result is that marihuana product will not be tested consistently and will not be reasonably free from contaminants or tested to the appropriate standards based upon newly released information.
+The harm that will result is that marihuana product will not be produced, handled, or labeled consistently and will not be produced to the current standards of good manufacturing practices.
+This could impact the health, safety, and welfare of marihuana product consumers.